jwagojo/HW5-GUI/README.md

 ### Recall Tile

-Allows the user to undo their last tile placement on the board, so that if the user accidentally places a tile in the wrong spot, the tile is then recalled back to the rack.game balance.
+Allows the user to undo their last tile placement on the board, so that if the user accidentally places a tile in the wrong spot, the tile is then recalled back to the rack.

 ### Refresh Tiles